Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Terrace Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2025, Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.
+Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2026, Terrace Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.

 Evaluation Data Sources: Campus calendar and newsletters